wgarrett707/hackathon-research-park/README.md

 **🏆 Built with ❤️ at Research Park Hackathon 2025**

-*GeoBeats represents the future of context-aware music discovery, combining cutting-edge location intelligence with AI-powered recommendations to create the perfect soundtrack for your life.*
+*SpotOn represents the future of context-aware music discovery, combining cutting-edge location intelligence with AI-powered recommendations to create the perfect soundtrack for your life.*